tomohiro-soejima/tomohiro-soejima.github.io/index.md

 [GitHub](https://github.com/tomohiro-soejima)
 ### About me
 My name is Tomohiro Soejima, and I am a postdoctoral scholar at Harvard University.
+**Starting in January 2026**, I will be an assitant professor at [New York University](https://as.nyu.edu/departments/physics/research/center-for-quantum-phenomena.html) as well as an associate research scientist at the center for [computational quantum physics (CCQ) in the Flatiron institute](https://www.simonsfoundation.org/flatiron/center-for-computational-quantum-physics/).
+Interested students and postdocs should contact me at the email address above!

 Prior to this, I was a physics graduate student at University of California, Berkeley, where I worked with Prof. Mike Zaletel on tensor networks methods and twisted bilayer graphene.

 In my spare time, I can be found singing, watching soccer, reading about American history, or playing Shogi (将棋).